anchitjulaniya/Kommunicate_interview_task/README.md

 ## 1. HTML & CSS Design [Link](https://anchitjulaniya.github.io/Kommunicate_interview_task/Task_1/)

 ### Task
-Recreate a given image using only HTML and CSS.
-The goal is to match the design as closely as possible, focusing on layout, styling, and responsiveness.
+Create a given image using only HTML and CSS.
+The goal is to match the design as closely as possible, focusing on layout, and styling.

 ---